-This story feels pretty dreamlike, especially when passing strange environments in a white void and some of the dialogue doesn’t make sense.
-The conflict is between humans and the lion-like Tharils.
+The story feels pretty dreamlike, especially when passing through strange environments in a white void and some of the dialogue doesn’t make sense.
+The conflict is between the humans and the lion-like Tharils.

 The human slave traders are led by Clifford Rose as Rorvik, a bad version of ‘Dad’s Army’s Captain Mainwaring.
-There is also Kenneth Cope (from 1960’s ‘Randall and Hopkirk (Deceased)’) as Packard.
+There’s also Kenneth Cope (from the ‘Randall and Hopkirk (Deceased)’ 1960s TV series) as Packard.

 There are also the Gundan robots that keep watch in the stone Gateway.
 I found that moment creepy and frightening, when one Gundan wakes up and makes its way to kill the Doctor as it moves!

 Matthew Waterhouse as Adric is rather limited in terms of character in this.
 He joins K-9 in the white void and he eventually meets up with Romana.
 I was shocked when Adric sat on K-9 at one point.